-IEAA Events - Fall 2019
+IEAA Events - Fall 2021

-The Egyptian Gallery is CLOSED.
-It will reopen October 21, 2019.
+The Egyptian Gallery is OPEN.

 The Institute of Egyptian Art & Archaeology, as part of its mandate as a Tennessee Center of Excellence, presents programs and educational events for the public.
 The IEAA brings world-renowned Egyptologists to the Mid-South for lectures and symposia.
 In addition, educational events are offered to schoolchildren and their families.
 Occasionally, the Institute also sponsors educational tours to Egypt.